uddhav/tzid-from-geo/README.md

 =============

-Get the timezone ID from latitude, longitude coordinates
+Get the timezone ID from latitude, longitude coordinates Demo at http://tzid.kambli.net/?lng=-71.063611&lat=42.358056.
+This may go down because it's a free Google App Engine webapp.

 I developed this during a few hours long hackathon, which means that it's quickly put together and can be optimized a lot.
 It has two scripts - construct_data.py and find_timezone.py.
 They are fairly self-explanatory.
 Feel free to fork and use in any way that you see fit.